Three Upbuilding Discourses (1843): Criticism

-An author 90 years later related the Discourses to Kierkegaard's other works.
+Walter Lowrie related the Discourses to Kierkegaard's other works.
 Since the pseudonymous works are in the form of “indirect communication,” they stand in need of interpretation, and the Discourses, which always were in the form of “direct communication,” afford in some instances (especially in the case of Repetition, Fear and Trembling, and the Stages) a very precious and specific illumination of S.K.’s meaning, not merely a proof of his religious intent in general.

 Influence and reception

 Kierkegaard sold 139 copies of the book.
 Three Upbuilding Discourses was not translated into English until 1946 when David F. Swenson translated and published all the discourses in four volumes.
 Howard V. Hong then translated and published them in 1990 into one volume.
 In 1852 these discourses were called Instructive Tales by William Howitt.